 When you’re done, the ends meet at the center seam.
 Fold the liner along the seam.
 If you don’t find any edges exposed, you have done a good job.
 If not, don’t worry too much.
 As long as your liner is dry, any kind of folding that helps you store it safely works.

-Step Nine: Secure All the Dried Items in Storage
+Step Eight: Secure All the Dried Items in Storage

-Before you head out, make sure you drain and sanitize the pump and filter chamber.
+You must also store the pump and filter after thoroughly drying them out.
+Make sure you drain and sanitize the pump and filter chamber.
 They must be completely dry before you place them in storage.
-Also check on the pool liner, its frame, pump and filter hoses are stored in a dry space indoors.

 If you keep all the attachments in one place, setting up your pool next summer will be an easy task.